neoforged/.github/primers/26.1/index.md

 - `net.minecraft.util`
     - `LightCoordsUtil` - A utility for determining the light coordinates from light values.
     - `ProblemReporter$MapEntryPathElement` - A path element for some entry key in a map.
+- `net.minecraft.util.thread.BlockableEventLoop#hasDelayedCrash` - Whether there is a crash report queued.
 - `net.minecraft.world.InteractionHand#STREAM_CODEC` - The network codec for the interaction hand.
 - `net.minecraft.world.entity`
     - `AgeableMob`